Educational

 A sixteen-year-old in Manchester gets home from school, opens an app, and is greeted by a girlfriend who never has a bad day, never misreads his tone, never asks him to repeat himself, and remembers everything he said three weeks ago.
 She finds his jokes funny on the first try.
 She is interested in the games he is interested in.
 She does not get tired.
 She does not have plans with friends he has not met.
 She is, by the design of the platform she runs on, incapable of rejecting him.
 He spends ninety minutes there before bed.
 The next morning he has to walk past a girl in the hallway he has been thinking about for a month.
 He does not look up from his phone.

 The scenario is no longer hypothetical and no longer rare.
-Fortune reported on April 17, 2026 on a Male Allies UK survey of more than a thousand boys aged 12 to 16.
+Fortune reported on April 17, 2026 on a Male Allies UK survey of boys aged 12 to 16.
 Twenty percent know a peer who is “dating” an AI chatbot.
 Eighty-five percent have spoken to one.
 Fifty-eight percent say AI relationships are easier because they can control the conversation.
-Thirty-six percent prefer the chatbot over family and friends.
+Over a quarter prefer the chatbot over family and friends.
 The quote from Professor Raoul V. Kübler of ESSEC Business School cuts to the structural concern: boys dating AI are “unconsciously training themselves to expect relationships that never push back, never need tending, and never require genuine compromise.”

 Friction Is The Training Signal